francescacraievich/mola-adversarial-nsga3/docs/api/overview.md

 ## Overview

-This document provides an API reference for the main modules in the MOLA Adversarial NSGA-II project.
+This document provides an API reference for the main modules in the MOLA Adversarial NSGA-III project.

 ## Modules

 ### Perturbation Generator

-::: src.perturbations.perturbation_generator.PerturbationGenerator
-    options:
-      show_source: false
-      heading_level: 4

 **Location:** `src/perturbations/perturbation_generator.py`